BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## Getting Started

 The first step to getting started with Bitcoin Cache Machine is to clone the git repo to your machine.

-These instructions assume you're running some recent Debian distribution.
-Windows and MacOS products are not directly supported, though you can always run Ubuntu in a VM.
+> NOTE: All BCM documentation ASSUMES you're working from a fresh install of Ubuntu (Desktop or Server) >= 18.04.
+Windows and MacOS are not directly supported, though you can always run Ubuntu in a VM.

 You start start by installing [`tor`](https://www.torproject.org/) and [`git`](https://git-scm.com/downloads) on your machine then you configure your local `git` client to download the BCM repository from github using TOR.
 This prevents github.com (i.e., Microsoft) from recording your real IP address.
 (It might also be a good idea to use a TOR browser when browsing this repo directly on github.).